shaunpersad/clamped-promise-all/README.md

 );
 const apiResponses = await clampedAll(apiCalls, 2); // make at most 2 api calls in parallel
 ```
+Note that the repo name is not mapped to the `fetch` call directly, but is instead mapped to a wrapper function that then invokes the `fetch`.

 ## Typescript support
 The package is written in Typescript and includes types by default.
 Both `clampedAll` and `clampedAllSettled` are generic, and in most cases will automatically use the input array's types to create it's output type.